SharkSnack/shiren-6/content/dungeons/cat-ching's-divine-will.md

   </tr>
 </table>

-Post-game dungeon where both the player and monsters can be ensnared by traps.<br/>Unlike [Trapper's Secret Path](/dungeons/trapper's-secret-path), the player doesn't have a Trapper's Bracelet, so traps can't be relocated.<br/>The player also doesn't earn any experience points when a monster steps on or is defeated by a trap.<br/>Overall, it looks like a trap dungeon at first glance, but it's mostly about throwing Gitan bags.
+Postgame dungeon where both the player and monsters can be ensnared by traps.<br/>Unlike [Trapper's Secret Path](/dungeons/trapper's-secret-path), the player doesn't have a Trapper's Bracelet, so traps can't be relocated.<br/>The player also doesn't earn any experience points when a monster steps on or is defeated by a trap.<br/>Overall, it looks like a trap dungeon at first glance, but it's mostly about throwing Gitan bags.

 # Strategy